 Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002 Phone: (202) 336-5979

-This full-time doctoral internship offers the benefit of leave for the following:
+This full-time psychology internship offers the benefit of leave for the following:

 - 10 Annual leave days